Annemarie van Haeringen

 Annemarie van Haeringen (born 16 February 1959) is a Dutch illustrator.
 She won the Gouden Penseel award three times: in 1999, 2000 and 2005.
+She won the Max Velthuijs-prijs for her entire oeuvre in 2025.

-She has illustrated books for numerous Dutch authors, including Tonke Dragt, Ted van Lieshout and Bette Westera.
+Van Haeringen has illustrated books for numerous Dutch authors, including Tonke Dragt, Ted van Lieshout and Bette Westera.

 In 2019, she published the picture book De dag waarop de draak verdween with illustrations made entirely using ballpoint pens.
 In that same year, the book Laat een boodschap achter in het zand (written by Bibi Dumon Tak) with her illustrations was on the shortlist for the Jan Wolkers Prijs.

+In 2023, Van Haeringen and Bibi Dumon Tak won the Woutertje Pieterse Prijs for the book Vandaag houd ik mijn spreekbeurt over de anaconda.

 Selected works

 Annemarie van Haeringen has published a number of books, including: